usaid-cs/yesterday-i-learned/random.md

 - The [Baskerville](http://eyeondesign.aiga.org/can-a-font-make-us-believe-something-is-true/) font makes readers believe that which is written is true, much more often than other fonts, including Helvetica.
 - [Release cards](http://america.aljazeera.com/articles/2015/4/20/release-cards-turn-inmates-and-their-families-into-profit-stream.html) are prison debit cards that charge a lot more (unregulated) fees.
 Prisoners are profit streams.
 - Japanese girls have not been [licking doorknobs](http://japanesegirlslickingdoorknobs.tumblr.com/) for more than three years.
-- "[Dude](https://www.reddit.com/r/todayilearned/comments/384gf5/til_the_word_dude_was_first_used_in_the_late/)" was the term for hipster: an insult towards young men who were overly concerned with keeping up with the latest fashions.
 - Carbines are shorter versions of rifles.
 - [Tap codes](https://en.wikipedia.org/wiki/Tap_code) go through walls, which morse code does not (because it is not possible to have 'long knocks')
 - [The number of flags behind a government announcement](http://www.theguardian.com/news/datablog/2015/jun/24/10-flag-announcement-brings-government-flag-count-to-all-time-high?CMP=soc_567) has meaning, apparently.